-What might cause the need for a hospital transfer?
+What might cause the need to go to a hospital?

-During a planned home birth, you might need to be transported to a hospital for monitoring or treatment if complications develop.
-Your health care provider might recommend transfer to a hospital if:
+During a planned home birth, you might need to go to a hospital if problems develop during labor and delivery.
+Your health care provider might advise you go to a hospital if:

-- Your baby presents in a position other than headfirst
+- Your baby is in a position other than headfirst.

 What are the possible risks of a planned home birth?

 Most pregnant people who choose to have planned home births deliver without problems.
 But research suggests that planned home births are associated with a higher risk of infant death, seizures and nervous system disorders than planned hospital births.

 There are several factors that might reduce the risks of these problems, including having: